sietsevdschoot/FolderDiff/README.md

 ##### Examples:

 If we need to get the main folders which contain newer or unique files.<br />
-We can write: Only list the folders which have 6 subdirectories or less.
+We can write: only list the folders which have 6 subdirectories or less.

 ```PowerShell
 .\FolderDiff.ps1 C:\Backup\PC\Development\ C:\Backup\Laptop\Development\ `
   | %{ $_.Directory.FullName } | Get-Unique | ? { ($_.Split("\")).Length -lt 6 }
 ````

-I will update the examples when required.
+I will update the examples on request.

 ## Contributing